YuRa-Aero/Ku-6-FPV-Plane/README.md

  All angles are at 0° / wing (stabs, motor angle, fuselage) so it flies as neutral as possible.

-Here is my *telegramm channel*, where you can find tips and updates for building Ku-6 - https://t.me/yura_aero
+Here is my *telegramm channel*, where you can find tips building Ku-6 and flight videos - https://t.me/yura_aero